manferlo81/bundlib/README.md

 Defines the format to be used for the `Browser` build.

-This option can be overridden using the [`browser`](#browser) option.

 #### name

 ```typescript
 name: string;
 ```

 The name to be used to expose your library to the global scope in a `IIFE` or `UMD` browser build.
 If not provided it will default to the camelcased, unscoped `"name"` field in `package.json` or the camelcased directory name.
-If none of those can be obtained, it will throw at build time.
+If none of those can be obtained, it will **throw** at build time.

-This option can be overridden using the [`browser`](#browser) option.

 #### id